Second Round of CARES Act Direct Assistance

 Under the authority of the Osage Nation Constitution, and in the interest of the Osage people, Chief Standing Bear declared a Public Health State of Emergency in response to the COVID-19 Pandemic, on March 19, 2020.
 President Trump issued Proclamation 9994 on March 13, 2020, which declared a national emergency concerning COVID-19.
 The Coronavirus Aid, Relief and Economic Security (C.A.R.E.S.)
 Act, was authorized by a Public Law 116-136, and signed by the President of the United States on March 27, 2020.

 The COVID-19 virus is rapidly spreading and causing illness and death throughout the United States.
 Members of the Osage Nation are vulnerably unprepared to face this health threat, and have experienced financial hardships as second-order effects of the Public Health Emergency.

 It is the policy of the Osage Nation to assist tribal members who are struggling to meet individual essential needs and/or experiencing unforeseen increased expenses, as a result of the global pandemic.
 The Osage Nation defines essential needs to include: personal protective equipment, affordable and adequate food, and unmet health /medical needs.
 The Osage Nation defines necessary expenditures to include: expenses to prevent eviction or foreclosure, expenses to operate household utilities, expenses to telework, expenses to complete educational distant learning programs, and childcare expenses for essential workers during the pandemic.
 To assist tribal members, the Osage Nation will provide emergency assistance, directly to the enrolled member or the legal guardian of an enrolled tribal member.

-The administrative cap of up to $500 is available to all other eligible enrolled members of the Osage Nation, on a first come first serve basis, until funds are depleted or the program closes.
+The administrative cap of up to $1,200 is available to all enrolled members of the Osage Nation, on a first come first serve basis, until funds are depleted or the program closes.